 Neural circuit dynamics of working memory

-Princeton University and UC Davis are equal opportunity/affirmative action employers and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, or any other characteristic protected by law.
-The positions are subject to the Universities' background check policy.
+This position is subject to the University's background check policy.
+Princeton University is an equal opportunity/affirmative action employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, or any other characteristic protected by law.